Can I work? Should I work?

 To help bridge the gap and reduce risk, ABMP created an informed client consent form, Health Information: COVID-19 Addendum.
 While not a guarantee, such a waiver could provide legal protection.
 As is the case with any legal agreement, policy, or form, it would be subject to review and dependent on the level of enforcement provided in each state.

-In addition, to help keep you and your clients safe, we’ve produced a thorough Back-to-Practice Guide to consult when as you consider returning to work.
+In addition, to help keep you and your clients safe, we’ve produced a thorough Back-to-Practice Guide to inform your return to work.